Learn how to use Conditional CTA Form Fields and the Label Only Field Type to make your Form CTAs compliant with the GDPR.

 Before you Begin

-- To use these features, you need to be an Account Admin or Content Manager.
+- To use these features, you need to be a member of the Account Administrator or Content Manager user groups.

 You can specify several different types of fields on a Form CTA, including text, dropdown, etc. The Label Only field type allows you to add a field that consists only of the text label, with no associated input field.

 How do these features relate to GDPR requirements?